awaisakhan/Samples/README.md

-# Samples

-# This repository will contain my sample work
+# This repository will contain my sample work including coding challenges and short functions